-Research by members of staff in the Economy, Development and Social Justice research theme challenges conventional geographical and sub-disciplinary boundaries, bringing together the insights of political economy, social geography, and a hybrid economic/development geography in work that often connects the global North, South, East and West.
+We challenge conventional geographical and sub-disciplinary boundaries, bringing together the insights of political economy, social geography, and a hybrid economic and development geography in our work that often connects the global North, South, East and West.

 - Research on Neoliberalism, politics and resistance has examined new forms of political organisation, and the alternative values and practices reshaping and resisting neoliberalisation, with research charting the ‘domestication’ of neoliberal economic reform by households in East-Central Europe, the re-working of neoliberal welfare reform by 3rd sector homeless service organisations (Jon May), and new forms of broad-based community organising in the UK.
 On-going work is examining how music can make and sustain new forms of community in east London, the rationale, development and impact of the UK government’s localism agenda on local political action and new forms of ‘post-secular’ political praxis, and the potential for more progressive forms of urban encounter.